CCMS-UCSD/GNPSDocumentation/docs/superquickstart.md

 ![button](img/job_submission_dotd.PNG.png)

-Note: If you drag proprietary files, such as .d files into the Groups, you will be able to start the job, however it will fail, as shown here:
+Note: If you drag proprietary files you will be able to start the job, however it will fail, as shown here:

 ![button](img/job_failed.PNG)